 Second chances like Russo's aren't uncommon.
 "We can love more than one person, just the way we can love more than one child or more than one friend," says Pat Love.
 "The key is knowing that infatuation isn't love.
 If you’re expecting to stay on that high without having to put forth effort, you’re going to go through that revolving door throughout your life."

 But sometimes, divorce may be unavoidable.
 Over a period of 45 years, Fisher conducted a worldwide study of divorce in 58 societies.
 "If you’re going to break up, it’s usually around the fourth year of marriage," she says.
-From an evolutionary perspective, "that's how long a couple had to stay together to raise a child through infancy."
+From an evolutionary perspective, "That's how long a couple had to stay together to raise a child through infancy."

 So I tend to listen especially hard to anyone who has a successful marriage.
 Susan and Rich Novie, who live in New Jersey, are nuptial superstars.
 They have been married for 40 years, and they still like each other.
 A lot.
-Susan attributes their healthy relationship to a number of factors: flexibility, a strong sense of humor, and a willingness to do things both together and apart.
+Susan attributes their healthy relationship to a number of factors: Flexibility, a strong sense of humor and a willingness to do things both together and apart.
 But ultimately, she says, it's about a commitment to sharing a life with someone.

-In a long-term relationship like the Novies', Fisher explains, "romantic love comes and goes, but the predominant feeling that remains is one of deep attachment.
+In a long-term relationship like the Novies', Fisher explains, "Romantic love comes and goes, but the predominant feeling that remains is one of deep attachment.
 Romance may be rekindled when the couple does something novel together, like go on vacation."
 Pat Love attributes a successful marriage to the commitment both parties make not only "to the relationship, but also to the institution of marriage."

 Sure, I sometimes miss the fierce pulse of our courtship (although Paul and I still pop a button now and again).
 But I wouldn't trade the comfortable current of support that flows within our two-person family.
-I wouldn’t give up the satisfaction of truly knowing someone and of being known myself.
+I wouldn’t give up the satisfaction of truly knowing someone and letting someone know me.
 And I wouldn't let go of the big plans we have for our future.